Christian Abt: Career history

 In 2000, Abt-Sportsline entered the DTM as a private team.
 However, the performance of the Audi TT-R was significantly disadvantaged compared to the factory-built AMG Mercedes CLK-DTM and Opel Astra V8 Coupé.
 The same year, Abt finished third with Team Joest at the 24 Hours of Le Mans.

-His best overall placement in the DTM was seventh place in 2002.
+Abt's best overall placement in the DTM was seventh place in 2002.
 In 2005, Abt switched teams and got a year-old car from Audi Sport Team Joest Racing.
 After a mixed season in 2007, Abt ended his career in the DTM.
 In 2008, Abt started for Tolimit Motorsport in the Porsche Carrera Cup Germany and finished 14th overall.

 In 2009, Abt won the ADAC GT Masters and was runner-up at the 2009 24 Hours of Nürburgring.
 With Team Prosperia UHC Speed, Abt was 33rd overall in the GT Masters.
 The following year, Abt took over the team and served as team manager until 2016.

 In 2017, after a five-year hiatus as a driver, Abt finished third in the SP-X category at the 2017 24 Hours of Nürburgring.

 Personal life

-Christian Abt has been married and has two children - Nina and Emely.
+Abt has been married and has two children - Nina and Emely.

 In June 2017, Abt ended his three-year career as a city councillor for the Free Voters in Kempten.

 Christian Abt is not the only race driver in his family.
 His father Johann Abt started racing in 1952 with a DKW motorcycle.

 His brother, Hans-Jürgen Abt, competed in the Ford Fiesta Mixed Cup and the ADAC GT Cup, among others.
 His wife, Margit Abt, was active in the Ford Fiesta Mixed Cup and the Seat Leon Supercopa.
 Their son Daniel Abt drove in the FIA Formula E Championship from 2014 to 2020.